SideScrollUI/SideScroll/Docs/Setup.md

   - Linux
       - Visual Studio Code
       - JetBrains Rider?
+  - Mac
+      - Visual Studio
+        - Note this is a completely different Visual Studio than the windows version
+      - JetBrains Rider
 - Start Atlas in Debug Mode
   - Set the start project to one of the programs
   - `Programs / Atlas.Start.Avalonia`